jeff-soriano/ora/README.md

 - Modifications to navbar
 - Added initial version of landing page
 - Added additional routes
-- TODO: turn cards on landing page into components, use icons, dark mode toggle, responsive navbar
+- TODO: turn cards on landing page into components, use icons, dark mode toggle, responsive navbar.
+Add tests

 ### May 13, 2025